Imperial College London Early Years Education Centre: Safeguarding and Child Protection Policy

 Westminster Prevent Duty Team: 07817 054699 or 07790 980223

 Westminster Early Years strategic lead Iraklis Kolokotronis 020 7598 4771

 Nominated person for Ofsted Louise Lindsay 07872 850291

 Ofsted: 0300 123 1231

-The Early Years Education Centre at Imperial College London ('the Centre') educates and cares for up to 210 children whose parents work or study at the College.
+The Early Years Education Centre at Imperial College London ('the Centre') educates and cares for up to 210 children whose parents work or study at the College and in the local community.
 The Centre's staff are dedicated to keeping children safe and the welfare of children is paramount in the day-to-day running of the Centre.
 This is reflected in our policies and procedures and our planning and delivery of learning experiences for the children.